rocky-linux/documentation/docs/guides/asterisk_installation.md

 sudo firewall-cmd --zone=public --add-port=10000-20000/udp --permanent
 ```

-While a reboot of the server is not required to function, I've always found that this is the cleanest way to test/run after a major installation.
-You can choose for yourself:
+Since we've made the `firewalld` commands permanent, we will need to do a reboot of the server.
+You can do that with:

 `sudo shutdown -r now`

 ## Test

+### The Asterisk Console

+To test, let's connect to the Asterisk console:

-`sudo asterisk -rvvvv`
+`sudo asterisk -r`

 Which will bring you into the Asterisk command-line client.
 You will see this prompt after the basic Asterisk information is displayed:

 `asterisk*CLI>`

+To change the verbosity of the console, use the following:

+`core set verbose 4`

+Which should show you the following in the Asterisk console:

+`Console verbose was OFF and is now 4.`

 ### Show Sample End-Point Authentications